-People will sometimes reach out and ask for a discount on your product before they took the time to sign up for a trial and use it at all.
+Prospects will sometimes reach out and ask for a discount before they even sign up for a trial.
 What do you do when that happens?

 Instead of debating if you should or shouldn't offer them a discount right away, you need to refocus their energy on what really matters: your product!

-Let's explore the 3 core reasons why you never want to negotiate pricing before someone had a chance to trial your product and determine that it's a good fit.
+Let's explore the four core reasons why you never want to negotiate pricing before someone had a chance to trial your product and determine that it's a good fit.

-People who ask you to lower your prices before having invested any time using your product are usually trouble.
+People who ask you to lower your prices before they invested any time into using your product are usually trouble.

-At this point they can't tell if your product is a good fit for them since they never used it.
-Your first priority should always be to help people explore and discover that your product is really solving their problem before negotiating what the final pricing should be.
+At this point, they can't tell if your product is a good fit for them since they have never used it.
+Your first priority should always be to help people explore and discover that your product can really solve their problem before negotiating what the final pricing should be.

 The problem with people trying to negotiate pricing before testing your product is that you are forced to negotiate on price rather than value.

 They didn't have a chance to build up any desire to buy and discover the massive value your product could deliver to them.
-All of the sudden your product turns into a commodity and your only differentiation is offering them the lowest price possible.
+All of a sudden, your product turns into a commodity and your only differentiation is offering them the lowest price possible.